 Restricted activities are high risk activities performed as part of providing a health service that require specific competencies and skills to be carried out safely.
-Restricted activities are not linked to any specific health profession and a number of regulated health professionals may perform a particular restricted activity.
+Restricted activities are not linked to any specific health profession and most regulated health professionals may perform a particular restricted activity.

-Health professionals who have the competencies required to perform a restricted activity safely and effectively are authorized to provide the restricted activity identified in the Health Professions Restricted Activity Regulation (HPRAR).
+Health professionals who have the competencies required to perform a restricted activity safely and effectively are authorized by the HPRAR to provide the restricted activity.

 For example, administering a vaccine is a restricted activity.
 Registered nurses, licensed practical nurses, registered psychiatric nurses, and other professions, are all authorized to administer a vaccine under their profession's regulations.